Workshops

 Which Pastels?

 I have designed and Unison Colour, who make extraordinary pastels, have produced a number of sets specifically for my workshops.
-The prices of some of my courses of workshops include one of these sets, but you can also purchase them separately from me.

 Workshop Venue

-The Mind Tree Café
+Elm Studio at the Mind Tree Café

-My studio can accommodate 8 students and I also have access to a larger workshop space at this same venue.
+Elm studio can accommodate 8 students and I also have access to a larger workshop space at this same venue.

 Please take a look at the latest workshop dates and book by phone or email.